Mary Latter: Biography

-In 1763 she published a tragedy entitled The Siege of Jerusalem by Titus Vespasian, to which was prefixed An Essay on the Mystery and Mischiefs of Stagecraft.
+In 1763, she published a tragedy entitled The Siege of Jerusalem by Titus Vespasian, to which was prefixed An Essay on the Mystery and Mischiefs of Stagecraft.
 The play had previously been accepted by John Rich, the owner of the Theatre Royal at Covent Garden, who took Latter under his protection, desiring her "to remain in his house in order, as he kindly said, that by frequenting the theatre she might improve in the knowledge of it".
 Rich died before the play could be produced, but it was subsequently performed at Reading (1768) and proved a failure.

-She died at Reading on 28 March 1777, and was buried in the churchyard of St. Lawrence in that town.
+She died in Reading on 28 March 1777 and was buried in the churchyard of St. Lawrence in that town.
 Sage notes, especially, her perseverance in continuing to write despite economic hardship.

 Works

 In addition to the works noted above, Mrs. Latter wrote: